Springvale South

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 49 active transport stops in Springvale South, serving a mix of bus routes.
-These stops are covered by 10 individual routes, offering a total of 1,098 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 191 meters from the nearest stop.
+Public transport analysis shows 49 active transport stops operating in Springvale South.
+These are served by a mix of buses along 10 individual routes, providing a total of 1,098 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 191 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains dominant at 89%, with train use at 5%.
+Vehicle ownership averages 1.6 per dwelling, above regional average.

-Service frequency averages 156 trips per day across all routes, equating to approximately 22 weekly trips per stop.
+Only 12% of residents work from home (2021 Census).
+Service frequency averages 156 trips daily across all routes, equating to approximately 22 weekly trips per stop.

 Frequently Asked Questions - Transport